How to Customize Docentric SSRS Replicas

 Where to keep Docentric designs

-There are four different template storage types: (1) Azure blob storage, (2) SharePoint, (3) File system (only for on-premises or during development on OneBox) and (4) AOT Resources.
+There are four different template storage types: (1) Azure Blob storage, (2) SharePoint, (3) File system (only for on-premises or during development on OneBox) and (4) AOT Resources.

-After deployment, System templates have ability to load themselves in our main report setup, where you can replace them (i.e. change them) with some other templates stored on Azure blob storage, SharePoint or File system.
+After deployment, System templates have ability to load themselves in Docentric report setup.
+If needed, your users can then replace them (i.e. change them) with some other templates stored on Azure Blob storage, SharePoint or File system.
 These templates are called Customized system templates.

-Upgrading Docentric SSRS replicas
+Upgrading Docentric SSRS Replicas

 Once Docentric SSRS Replicas are installed and in use, which means that you added additional data and new placeholders by customizing their DSP classes, created your templates and tested them, it is quite possible that you will no longer need to upgrade the Docentric AX SSRS Replicas model for the current project.
 Unless there is a breaking change by Microsoft such as introducing and forcing a new version of an existing SSRS report such was Payment advice Version 2, when the upgrade is mandatory.